-FURTHER RECOGNIZING the ICCAT Criteria for the Allocation of Fishing Possibilities [Ref.
-01-25];
+FURTHER RECOGNIZING the Resolution by ICCAT on Criteria for the Allocation of Fishing Possibilities [Res.
+15-13];

 RENEWING the commitment to the full implementation of existing mandatory reporting obligations including those in the Recommendation by ICCAT Concerning the Recording of Catch by Fishing Vessels in the ICCAT Convention Area [Rec.
 03-13];